jigarius/drall/README.md

 ## Acknowledgements

-- Thanks [Symetris](https://symetris.ca/) for funding the initial development.
+- Thanks, [Symetris](https://symetris.ca/) for funding the initial development.
-- Thanks [Jigar Mehta (Jigarius)](https://jigarius.com/about) (that's me) for spending evenings and weekends to make this tool possible.
+- Thanks, [Jigarius](https://jigarius.com/about) (that's me) for spending evenings and weekends to make this tool possible.